Roll for Initiative…

 Moving while Prone is done at half Speed.

-Interact / Improvise
+Interact / Improvise / “Optional Bonus Action”

 Something that only takes a few seconds. eg. drink a potion, draw or sheathe a weapon, drop or pick up an item, open or close a door, remove an object from a pouch or pocket, pick up an item, say something, throw a lever, pass an item to another character etc. (Ask DM if unsure).
+If you take longer than a few seconds do perform this maneuver, you forfeit your Action.

 Perform a Reaction

-Only available with some skills, items, or spells.
+Usually available with some skills, items, or spells.

 Perform a Bonus Action